Standards and Guidelines

 There are a number of guidelines available for the publishing industry and Inclusive Publishing has listed below guidance that will assist you to produce mainstream accessible content in the EPUB publishing format.
-Do please let us know if you discover relevant guidance that is not listed here as we would like this list to be as complete as possible:
+There are lots of resources on this website also, in particular our training page.

 These essential 14 tips from the DIAGRAM Center provide the basis for the Quick Start Guide listed above.

 Published by O’Reilly Media and available for free download the Accessible EPUB3 book provides a definitive guide to accessibility and EPUB 3

 Accessibility Guidelines for Self-Publishing Authors – Dave Gunn

 The Accessible ebook Guidelines for Self-Publishing Authors provide practical information to help writers ensure their publications are accessible to the broadest range of readers.
 Published by the WIPO Accessible Books Consortium in conjunction with the International Authors Forum (IAF). these can be downloaded for free from the Accessible Books Consortium website.